 Mornings with Tozer

 I don't really know why we read the Bible and believe that you did amazing things for and in and through the apostles and all those other Great People of the Old and New Testament, and then we look at our own lives and fail to apply what we've learned.
 It's as if we somehow think that you had your golden days back then and somehow you are a more distant, watered down sort of God now.
-Maybe in retirement.
+Maybe in retirement, feet up, not much energy.
 Capable of watching over us in a benevolent sort of way but without the dynamism and drama of the Bible.
+Without the love and the power.

-But here's the little tiny but hugely important thing that I learned in a new way the other day.
+But here's that little tiny but hugely important thing.
 Without you, Peter would not have seen who Jesus is.

 Without you, neither would I.